Skip to content

 Final verdict: Google Gemini vs Jan

 Both Google Gemini and Jan are strong tools in the productivity space, but they serve different needs.
 Google Gemini stands out for deep google ecosystem integration, making it ideal for google workspace users.
-Jan differentiates with complete privacy, which benefits users focused on privacy-conscious users wanting a simple local ai chat app.
+Jan is best at complete privacy — particularly for teams focused on privacy-conscious users wanting a simple local ai chat app.

 The best approach is to try Google Gemini's free tier and Jan's free tier to see which fits your specific workflow.